 Tips for driving in Scotland

-Note that while some of the following road trips follow major "M" or "A" roads, others rely on smaller roads for long stretches.
+Note that while some of the road trips follow major "M" or "A" roads, others rely on smaller roads for long stretches.
 These are often tight and hedge-lined, with few places to overtake, and they can be blocked by snow in winter (read our tips for getting around in Scotland).
-The police in Scotland take speeding and drink driving seriously, so stick to the limits.
+The police in Scotland take speeding and drunk driving seriously, so stay below the limits.
 Petrol stations can be widely spaced in the Highlands and on the islands – fill up when you get the chance.

-When planning a road trip, be aware than many places to stay on popular routes such as the North Coast 500 will only accept bookings for two or more nights in summer.
 Be ready to take your time, pausing for a day or two to explore the local area at each overnight stop.
-Our route durations assume you'll be taking diversions to explore and making regular stopovers, so the distances provided are not direct between the start and end points.
+Our route durations assume you'll be taking diversions to see more of the region and making regular stopovers, so the distances provided are not direct between the start and end points.